rackerlabs/docs-core-infra-user-guide/cloud-config/compute/cloud-images-product-concepts/sharing-images/managing.rst

 Offering to share an image
 ''''''''''''''''''''''''''
-Once the image producer has the proper information, the sharing process is very straightforward.
+After the image producer has the correct information, the sharing process is straightforward.

 1. The image producer issues the image share request to one or more image consumers.